filipnenadic/starter-academic/content/project/environmental-awareness-among-serbian-ten-year-olds/index.md

 title: Environmental awareness among Serbian ten-year-olds
 subtitle: ""
 date: 2023-08-02T18:02:35.196Z
-summary: It mostly depends on their individual characteristics and home environment
+summary: It mostly depends on their individual characteristics and home environment, not their school
 draft: false
 featured: false
 tags: